 There is NOT a single person that God EVER created, that hasn’t messed up.

 We all have done something, at some point or another, we wish we could erase, and take back.

 Don’t you wish that certain bad choices, we have made, in our lifetime, had a do-over button?

 We all know life doesn’t work that way though.

 Just remember, it is okay for you to make mistakes, but do not let your mistakes define who you are in Christ.

 Also, don’t allow Satan to convince you, that because of your mistakes, God won’t Love you, and you aren’t worthy enough to Love him, with the kind of love, God commands us to have.

 And when he had removed him, he raised up unto them David to be their king; to whom also he gave their testimony, and said, I have found David the son of Jesse, a man after mine own heart, which shall fulfill all my will.
 (Acts 13:22).

-I done a lot of research, on how David was a man after God’s own heart, and found an article written by Ron Edmondson, and he stated it beautifully.
+I did a lot of research, on how David was a man after God’s own heart and found an article written by Ron Edmondson, and he stated it beautifully.

 David’s Love for God is demonstrated in these 10 key points and scriptures.